seinecle/LemmatizerLightweight/README.md

 ### Pros
 - light weight: one single file
-- two small dependencies with no further sub-dependencies for a __total of 200kb__

 ### What for?
 Excellent lemmatizers already exist for French and English.
 To excel, they use large scale models (hundreds of megabytes per language) or require extensive pre-processing on the text to be lemmatized (such a part of speech tagging).